briannelson/scoreboard/README.md

 ### Missing Weeks

 This is the biggest issue Mark has with his current spreadsheet.
-If a shooter misses a week, his SCR should be 80% of his previous two weeks scores.
-As a result, his handicap gets unfairly weighted since you're now averaging a "normal" score and a "discounted" score.
+If a shooter misses a week, his SCR should be 0.
+As a result, his handicap gets unfairly improved since you're now averaging a normal score and a 0 score.

 What would be ideal is a "missed week" option that:

-1. Automatically calculates the 80% score for the missed week
+1. Counts as a 0 score
 2. Is ignored by the handicap caluclation

-The handicap calculation would then use the previous 2 non-missed scores.
+The handicap calculation would then use the previous 2 "valid" (non-missed) scores.

 ### Team Points